 10 Crucial System Tips for Small Business

 Have you ever stopped to notice just how many business owners you come across that are always under the pump, jumping from one urgent problem to another, working ridiculous hours just to stay on top of things.
 In my experience these business often suffer from a lack of quality systems.
-There the focus of this article will be looking at some systems small businesses owners can implement to improve the operations of their business.
+Therefore the focus of this article will be looking at some crucial systems small businesses owners can implement to improve the operations of their business.

 Firstly, so we are all on the same page let me simply define a system as a way of performing any given task in a consistent way that will give a predictable outcome.
 This may include computer hardware or software but it is certainly not limited to them.
 It may include application forms, scripts or any number of resources including people that simplify your various business processes.